xlr8or/b3-plugin-poweradminurt/README.rst

 1.15 -  09/10/2013 - Courgette
   - !paident command now shows the auth name from the Frozen Sand account (UrT 4.2 only) 1.16 - 10/11/2013 - Fenix
-  - refactored plugin syntax to match PEP8 conding style guide
+  - refactored plugin syntax to match PEP8 coding style guide
   - more verbose logging on plugin configuration
   - catch all raised exception instead of discarding them
   - correctly use config getFloat method when needed